-This week, how about a preview of the revised fourth session of my online course Worldbuilding in Fantasy and Science Fiction Writing, which starts up again day after tomorrow…
+This week, how about a preview of the revised fourth session of my [no longer offered] online course Worldbuilding in Fantasy and Science Fiction Writing, which [does not start] up again day after tomorrow…

 I might go so far as to say that fantasy and science fiction worldbuilding is ninety percent naming things.
 We tell stories about people—and even if you reimagine “people” as elves or replicants, people are people.
 Our emotional lives, our fears and desires and expectations track from story to story.
 That’s what makes a character in a fantasy novel just as believable, just as “real” as a character in a contemporary romance.
 But where they live, the world we’re building around them, is different: different cities, different nations, different gods… different geography and different names for the things they find there.